Clamp (function)

+This is equivalent to max(minimum, min(x, maximum)) for languages that support the functions min and max.

 Uses

+Several programming languages and libraries provide functions for fast and vectorized clamping.
+In Python, the pandas library offers the Series.clip and DataFrame.clip methods.
+The NumPy library offers the clip function.
+In the Wolfram Language, it is implemented as Clip[x, {minimum, maximum}].

-In general, clamping is used to restrict a value to a given range.
-For example, in OpenGL the glClearColor function takes four GLfloat values which are then 'clamped' to the range $[0,1]$.
+In OpenGL, the glClearColor function takes four GLfloat values which are then 'clamped' to the range $[0,1]$.

 One of the many uses of clamping in computer graphics is the placing of a detail inside a polygon—for example, a bullet hole on a wall.
 It can also be used with wrapping to create a variety of effects.